 The primary indication for a SPECT MPI study is the assessment of the relative distribution of coronary flow in patients with suspected or known CAD.
 Since this distribution of coronary flow both at rest and stress is equal in all segments of the left ventricle, the presence of perfusion defects suggests intraluminal coronary obstruction, and if worse at stress than rest, ischemia.
 An increase in coronary flow is needed for the detection of significant coronary artery stenosis (>50% of luminal narrowing) since rest flow distribution is even unless prior infarction is part of the history.
 Coronary flow can be increased most physiologically with physical effort (treadmill exercise), or in patients who are unable to exercise adequately, using coronary vasodilators (adenosine, dipyridamole, and regadenoson) or dobutamine (for a more complete description, see Chapter 8).

 Evaluation of left ventricular size and function became possible with the development of gating algorithms used in conjunction with MPI.
 The combination of perfusion and function data improved both the diagnostic and the prognostic value of SPECT studies.
-ECG-gated SPECT imaging is a powerful tool for ...
+ECG-gated SPECT imaging is a powerful ...